f-fathurrahman/PWDFT.jl/README.md

 and [Kohn-Sham equations](https://en.wikipedia.org/wiki/Kohn%E2%80%93Sham_equations).

 The Kohn-Sham orbitals are expanded using plane wave basis.
-This basis set is very popular within solid-state community.
+This basis set is very popular within solid-state community and is also used in several electronic structure package such as Quantum ESPRESSO, ABINIT, VASP, etc.

 ## Calculation steps